geod/w4156-boilerplate-gcloud/README.md

 ### Step 6: Setting up Google Cloud & Project

 Login into <a href='https://cloud.google.com'>gcloud</a> using the account that you used for free credits.
 (Note: If you signed in using another account, switch account to the one that you used to grab free credits.)

-1. If you are first time to google cloud, it will ask you to accept some terms, please do so.
+1. If you are using google cloud first time, it will ask you to accept some terms, please do so.
 2. On the top left -> click on `select a project`.
-If you have already used google cloud before and you created a project before then you may see another project name there, even then click on it.
+If you have already used google cloud before and you have also created a project before, then you may see another project name there, even then click on it.
 3. It will open a small pane -> Ensure that organization is `columbia.edu`, if not then select that.
 4. Then, click on `+` button
 4. Give a project name say in this case `ase-boilerplate`.
-5. Also, edit the project id and set it also to `ase-boilerplate` other wise, google adds some randome digits to the ID and we need this ID through out.
-So it is better if ID and project names are same.
+5. Also, edit the Project ID and set it also to `ase-boilerplate` other wise, google adds some randome digits to the Project ID and we need this Project ID through out.
+So it is better if Project ID and Project Names are same.
 6. click `Create`.

 ## Step 7: Enable App Engine Admin API & get Client Secret